bytecodealliance/wasmtime/cranelift/docs/langref.rst

 .. inst:: GV = vmctx+Offset

-    Declare a global value in the VM context struct.
+    Declare a global value of the address of a field in the VM context struct.

-    This declares a global value whose address is a constant offset from the VM context pointer which is passed as a hidden argument to all functions JIT-compiled for the VM.
+    This declares a global value which is a constant offset from the VM context pointer which is passed as a hidden argument to all functions JIT-compiled for the VM.

-    Typically, the VM context is a C struct, and the declared global value is a member of the struct.
+    Typically, the VM context is a C struct, and the declared global value is the address of a member of the struct.

-    :arg Offset: Byte offset from the VM context pointer to the global variable.
+    :arg Offset: Byte offset from the VM context pointer to the global value.
-    :result GV: Global variable.
+    :result GV: Global value.

 The address of a global value can also be derived by treating another global variable as a struct pointer.
 This makes it possible to chase pointers into VM